 (1) Gluten Sensitivity Tests

-First, you can consider getting tested for non-celiac gluten sensitivity, however, there is no consensus in the gluten-free community about the right test, or reliability of the tests.
+First, you can consider getting tested for non-celiac gluten sensitivity, however, there is no consensus in the gluten-free nor medical communities about the right test, or the reliability of such tests either.

 That said, Cyrex Labs has developed a test that screens 12 different components of wheat know to cause inflammation, which can lead to celiac disease or other autoimmune disorders.
 Talk to your doctor about ordering the Cyrex Array 3 test or learn how you can order it directly on this website.
 The Cyrex Array 3 test also tests you simultaneously for celiac disease.